TheStig294/100-more-randomats-pack-1/README.md

 - The innocent, the traitors, and the ugly
 - This town ain't big enough for both of us...
 - Go ahead... make my day
-- They say he's the fastest draw in the west...
+- They say he's the fastest gun in the west...
 - The quick, and the dead

 _ttt_randomat_western_ - Default: 1 - Whether this randomat is enabled\